 end

-Here, the given function returns true if the relvar exists, i.e. was loaded from the schema folder.
+function returns true if the relvar exists, i.e. was loaded from the schema directory.